wanelo/wanelo.github.io/_drafts/a-story-of-counting.md

 ![Awesome Counter Cache Graph Thing](/assets/counter-cache-flow.png)

+The above diagram outlines the resulting flow of the data as multiple concurrent users are saving products, possibly the same product, and how we are avoiding updating the same product many times in a row.

 After we deployed this system, database load caused by counts completely disappeared because we simply weren't running any.
 The story is mostly perfect at this point except for the part where Redis goes away temporarily for any number of reasons (the cloud is not actually always there no matter how much you want it to be, turns out).
 To solve this issue, we introduced recalculations that run every 3 - 6 hours depending on what's being recalculated.
 These recalculations run full count queries to ensure values are completely up to date.
-We disable recalculations on very popular objects such as Products as the query is simply to expensive.
+We disabled recalculations on very popular objects such as Products as the query is simply to expensive.

 All of this work is open-source and can be dropped into an existing Rails app.
-The buffer datastore and job backend can be customized, but we recommend Sidekiq as the job backend and Redis as the buffer datastore.
+The buffer datastore and background jobs backend can be customized, but we recommend Sidekiq for background jobs, and Redis as the buffer datastore.
 We use the same gem in production.

 Get the gem here: https://github.com/wanelo/counter-cache

 Work is on-going and we'll be making constant updates to the gem, as things change in our infrastructure.
 Please feel free to send pull-requests and report issues!

+## Future Improvements

+One of the possible future features could be providing read-time consistency by returning the sum of the buffered value and the database value, whenever the value needs to be displayed.
+Right now accessing the counter cache column shows the database value, which may be slightly out of date.
+We haven't bumped into a need to show truly real time counters yet, but when we do, we'll be sure to add this feature.

 -- [Paul](http://wanelo.com/paul)